Georgia Labor Laws Guide

 As stated above, tipped employees in Georgia are exempt from the state minimum wage of $5.15 per hour.
 Therefore, federal regulations apply to these employees, amounting to $2.13 per hour.

-However, a tipped worker's hourly earnings must equal or exceed the federal minimum of $7.25.
-The employer needs to make up the difference if a tipped employee earns less than $7.25 per hour.
+However, a tipped worker’s hourly earnings must equal or exceed the federal minimum of $7.25.
+If a tipped employee earns less than $7.25 per hour, the employer must make up the difference.

 According to federal law, employers in Georgia can pay employees under 20 years of age a subminimum wage of $4.25 per hour for the first 90 consecutive calendar days of employment.